architectcodes/tomek.wiszniewski.cc/source/_drafts/how-css-unit-tests-boosted-our-productivity.md

 [in-a-nutshell.B1]: http://devdocs.io/dom/window/getcomputedstyle "window.getComputedStyle – on DevDocs"

+Warm thanks for [Ossi Hanhinen](https://ohanhi.github.io/) for reading a draft of this article and suggesting improvements.

-If you’ve got any comments, ideas you’d like to share or critical thoughts, don’t hesitate to leave a comment below!
-If you try out our ideas, feel free to give me a shout at [@tomekwi_](https://twitter.com/tomekwi_).
+If you’ve got any comments, ideas you’d like to share or critical thoughts, don’t hesitate to leave a comment below or give me a shout at [@tomekwi_](https://twitter.com/tomekwi_).

 If you liked this article, you can help me spread the word by [sharing it on Twitter](https://twitter.com/share?text=%E2%80%9CHow%20CSS%20unit%20tests%20boosted%20our%20productivity%E2%80%9D%20%E2%80%94%20by%20%40tomekwi_&url=http%3A%2F%2Ftomek.wiszniewski.cc%2Fhow-css-unit-tests-boosted-our-productivity%2F).
 Thanks a lot!